arsip/bestguess/README.md

 commands.

+### Save summary statistics in Hyperfine format

+The BestGuess option `--hyperfine-csv <FILE>` writes summary statistics to a CSV file in the same format used by Hyperfine, but with these key changes:

+1. In the second column, Hyperfine reports the mean total CPU time, which is not a useful measure when a distribution is far from normal.
+BestGuess substitutes the estimated mode.
+The header is changed accordingly.
+2. The standard deviation figure is replaced by the interquartile range and the header is changed accordingly.
+IQR is considered a better measure of dispersion for non-normal distributions.
+3. After the `median` total time column, Hyperfine writes mean values of user and system times.
+BestGuess reports the `median` user and system times instead.

 ### Measure shell startup time

 When running a command via a shell or other command runner, you may want to